Ornstein–Uhlenbeck process

 Five simulations with θ = 1, σ = 1 and μ = 0.

 A 3D simulation with θ = 1, σ = 3, μ = (0, 0, 0) and the initial position (10, 10, 10).

-In mathematics, the Ornstein–Uhlenbeck process is a stochastic process with applications in financial mathematics and the physical sciences.
+In mathematics, the Ornstein–Uhlenbeck process is a stochastic process with applications in financial mathematics, the physical sciences, and evolutionary biology.
 Its original application in physics was as a model for the velocity of a massive Brownian particle under the influence of friction.
 It is named after Leonard Ornstein and George Eugene Uhlenbeck.

-The Ornstein–Uhlenbeck process is a stationary Gauss–Markov process, which means that it is a Gaussian process, a Markov process, and is temporally homogeneous.
-In fact, it is the only nontrivial process that satisfies these three conditions, up to allowing linear transformations of the space and time variables.
-Over time, the process tends to drift towards its mean function: such a process is called mean-reverting.